8 Best Renters Insurance Companies in Maryland of 2026

 And that’s why companies can advertise that a policy will only set you back that low amount.

-You rarely pay that amount each month because you often need to increase your coverage limits.
+You rarely pay that amount monthly because you often need to increase your coverage limits.

 As discussed, the insurer will only pay up to the policy limit or pay a small percentage.